baylakmongush/certificate_generation/README.md

 ### Link to Wiki [How to create a project in GCP and use it](https://github.com/baylakmongush/certificate_generation/wiki)

-This is a simple script that generates certificates of completion based on a given template for each student in a `Google Sheets` spreadsheet.
+This is a simple script that generates certificates of `Completion Courses` based on a given template for each student in a `Google Sheets` spreadsheet.
 The generated certificates are then uploaded to `Google Drive` and their links are added to the spreadsheet.

 ### Installation
 1. Clone the repository to your local machine.